 This group has, in fact, changed their world.
 The CSCA, with a membership of roughly 300, has raised over $100,000 for the Foundation in the last 10 years.
 The DNA bank Froman created also helped identify gene markers and DNA testing for PDP1, a very specific neurological disease, that is now virtually eliminated in the breed.

-CSHF pools its resources through the AKC’s Canine Health Foundation, Morris Animal Foundation and others, to support research being done on diseases of specific importance to the Clumber Spaniel.
+CSHF pools its resources through the AKC’s Canine Health Foundation, Morris Animal Foundation, and others, to support research being done on diseases of specific importance to the Clumber Spaniel.

 Amundsen, an attorney who specializes in work that affects dog owners, provides an excellent tutorial in this episode about the actual how and why of creating a 501c3 non-profit organization for dog clubs.
-Groups seeking non-profit status for fundraising on health research, rescue, education or any similar venture, will value her suggestions.
+Groups seeking non-profit status for fundraising on health research, rescue, education, or any similar venture, will value her suggestions.

-While some of the more populous breeds’ parent clubs have already created Foundations to address some of these topics, Amundsen and Froman give hope, encouragement and direction to members of smaller clubs for ways in which they can create a positive impact for their breeds
+While some of the more populous breeds’ parent clubs have already created Foundations to address some of these topics, Amundsen and Froman give hope, encouragement, and direction to members of smaller clubs for ways in which they can create a positive impact for their breeds

-Don’t miss Allison Foley’s Tip of the Week from the Leading Edge Dog Show Academy on flying with your dog in cabin and how to get through airport screening safely and easily with your pet in a carry-on bag.
+Don’t miss Allison Foley’s Tip of the Week from the Leading Edge Dog Show Academy on flying with your dog in a cabin and how to get through airport screening safely and easily with your pet in a carry-on bag.

 KNOWLEDGE IS POWER — FRANCIS BACON